keyboard_arrow_up

 Psi (Pounds per Square Inch)

-A unit that measures the amount of pressure applied to an object.
+A unit of pressure used to quantify the amount of pressure applied within pneumatic systems.

 Powder Handling

-The process of industrial mixing, conveying, measuring or packaging of delicate, friable, sticky or free-flowing powdered solids.
+The process of managing, mixing, conveying, measuring, or packaging delicate and free-flowing powdered solids in industrial applications.

 Ratholing

-A no-flow condition in which material forms a stable vertical hole within the bin.
+A no-flow condition in which material forms a stable, vertical hole in a bin, preventing the material from flowing properly.

 Receiving Bin